djgroen/student-resources/docs/python-abm.rst

 Written by Derek Groen (Derek.Groen@brunel.ac.uk)

 In this tutorial, you will learn how to write a very basic agent-based simulation application.
-The example we use is a very simplistic simulation that attempts to predict the movement of refugees during the Northern Mali Conflict in 2012.
+The example we use is a very simplistic simulation that attempts to predict the movement of persons during the Northern Mali Conflict in 2012.

 The underlying technique we introduce here is more widely known as *agent-based modelling*, or ABM.